 CHILDREN & YOUNG PEOPLE

-An ISVA can travel out to see young people at home or a safe meeting place.
+An ISVA can travel out to see young people in school or college or a safe meeting place.

 ISVAs will risk assess and work with other relevant agencies in order to safeguard children and young people from further harm.